Best SSD for gaming: the speediest SSDs I personally recommend

 ❌ You want included software for a PC install: The XS70 makes for an excellent PC SSD as well, but if you're looking for cloning software or indeed, any SSD software at all, you'll want to find a third-party solution.

 Console gaming?
 On the PC Gamer website?
 Why absolutely.
 We're not total PC snobs here, we'll have you know, and even we enjoy the odd session on a PlayStation 5.
 The trouble is, the Gen 4 drive that's included as standard delivers good performance, but it isn't the fastest or the largest.
-So why not give it an SSD spruce up, we can think of none better than the Silicon Power XS70 as our top pick for the best gaming SSD for the PS5.
+So why not give it an SSD spruce up?
+Should that be your heart's desire, we can think of none better than the Silicon Power XS70 as our top pick for the best gaming SSD for the PS5.

-With the announcement of the new PS5 Pro, and its 2 TB SSD, you might be forgiven for feeling a little jealous looking at your old PS5 now, but sticking a new drive into your existing console is incredibly straightforward—and this Silicon Power SSD is a beaut.
+With the release of the new PS5 Pro and its 2 TB SSD, you might be forgiven for feeling a little jealous looking at your old PS5 now, but sticking a new drive into your existing console is incredibly straightforward—and this Silicon Power SSD is a beaut.

 Silicon Power is a brand that probably doesn’t get much attention compared to the likes of Samsung or WD, but when you look at its XS70 NVMe SSD with its high-end specifications, it's clear that the brand name isn't everything.
 Armed with the latest Phison controller and high-performance NAND flash memory, a drive like the Silicon Power XS70 has no problem competing with the best SSDs on the market.

-The Silicon Power XS70 2TB SSD is a 2280 (80 mm length) M.2 PCIe NVMe drive.
-It combines Micron 176-Layer TLC NAND with a Phison PS5018-E18 controller and 2 GB of DDR4 RAM.
-That combination is common to many of the best SSDs, including the highly regarded Seagate FireCuda 530 and Kingston KC3000.
+The XS70 has a hardware combination that is common to many of the best SSDs, including the highly regarded Seagate FireCuda 530 and Kingston KC3000.
 That puts it in some fierce company, but we're happy to report this little drive more than holds its own, with blazing fast read/write speeds of 7,300 MB/s and 6,800 MB/s respectively.

-The XS70 is designed with PS5 compatibility in mind so the heatsink isn’t as bulky as some others you might come across.
-In fact it looks more like a flash drive, but don't let that put you off.
+It's fully designed with PS5 compatibility in mind so the heatsink isn’t as bulky as some others you might come across.
+In fact, it looks more like a flash drive, but don't let that put you off.
 When it comes to loading up your favourite PS5 drives in double quick time, this little wonder has you covered.

 It's a highly competitive gaming SSD with great performance, an attractive design and it offers good value for money.
 It's not perfect, in that it lacks its own software and hardware encryption, but whether you're a PS5 or PC gamer, that won't matter.
 Load it up with your game library, whether that's console or otherwise, and we reckon you'll absolutely love it.